- Certificates of good conduct

 If you have known this person for a long time, how have you seen him/her grow and change?

 How has this person made a positive impact on your life and the lives of others?
 Be specific!
 Don’t just say he or she is a good person; give examples of how he or she is a good person.
 What can you say about his or her character?
 Give specific examples of how they have exhibited these traits.
-Include any relevant information of which you have first-hand knowledge about his or her strengths as a parent, other family member, friend, co-worker, or community member.
+Include any relevant information of which you have first-hand knowledge about his or her strengths as a parent, as a member of the family, friend, co-worker, or community member.

 - “Mr. Smith has been a dedicated coach of his son’s park district basketball team for the last five years.”